JohnVinyard/JohnVinyard.github.io/_posts/2016-08-13-building-a-simple-audio-encoder.markdown

 # The Modified Discrete Cosine Transform
 We'll be using the mofified discrete cosine transform (or MDCT for short), as the basis for our encoder.
+[The Ogg Vorbis audio encoding also takes the MDCT as its starting point](https://xiph.org/vorbis/doc/Vorbis_I_spec.html#x1-230001.3.2)

 A cosine transform uses a set of cosine functions, oscillating at different frequencies as its basis functions, and expresses a